 • Conventional therapy

-• Surgery: implantation of an artificial, flexible lens (e.g.b Intraocular lens IOL “Tecnis”)
+• Operation: Implantation of an artificial, flexible lens (e.g. intraocular lens IOL “Tecnis”)

 B) Macular degeneration

-• Disturbing spot in the middle of the field of vision
+• Disturbing spot in the center of the visual field

 • Colors become palerMakuladegeneration

-• Cause: Degenerative processes (exact causes are still unknown); play a central role:
+• Cause: Degenerative processes (exact causes are still unknown); central role played by:

 • Photoreceptors of the retina (especially in the macula area) with high metabolic activity and high O2 consumption à increased radical formation

-• Retinal pigment epithelium (RPE) behind the retina: Cells of the RPE dispose of oxidized (unusable) photoreceptor parts through phagocytosis and removal à Disturbances in the process (a lack of oxygen, metabolic disorders, arteriosclerosis are discussed) lead to deposits (“drusen”),
+• Retinal pigment epithelium (RPE) behind the retina: Cells of the RPE dispose of oxidized (unusable) photoreceptor parts by phagocytosis and removal à disturbances of the process (oxygen deficiency, metabolic disorders, arteriosclerosis are discussed) lead to deposits (“drusen”),

 which accelerate the degeneration of RPE cells and promote macular degeneration

-• Grape seed extract with a high OPC content
+• grape seed extract with high OPC content

 • Green tea (cf. Kumar, V. et al. (2017): Effect of Green Tea Polyphenol Epigallocatechin-3-gallate on the Aggregation of αA(66-80) Peptide, a Major Fragment of αA-crystallin Involved in Cataract Development.Curr Eye Res.
 2017 Oct;42(10):1368-1377, https://www.ncbi.nlm.nih.gov/pubmed/28628342 )